Esri/storymap-swipe/README.md

  * Make accessible the src folder to your web server
  * Edit index.html to the web map you want to use

-### How to build application from the source code
-  * Open a terminal and navigate to the tools folder
-  * Run the following command:

-        build.bat

-The deploy folder now contains the built application that you can deploy to your web server.

 ## Licensing
 Copyright 2012 Esri